South Africa's gold producers stay in the shallows as prices surge

 As prices climb, diversified miner Sibanye Stillwater is prioritising shallow, high-margin projects to boost its gold output.
 Its plans centre on Burnstone, a development project it says will be a low-cost, long-life operation.

-It is also pursuing growth opportunities with its 50%-owned DRDGold, which recovers gold from waste dumps, CEO Richard Stewart said on a February 20 results call.
+It is also pursuing growth opportunities with its 50%-owned DRDGold, which recovers gold from waste dumps, chief executive officer Richard Stewart said on a 20 February results call.

-Harmony Gold, South Africa's biggest gold producer, is looking to potentially recover 5.7 million ounces through waste retreatment, CEO Beyers Nel told analysts on March 11.
+Harmony Gold, South Africa's biggest gold producer, is looking to potentially recover 5.7 million ounces through waste retreatment, chief executive officer Beyers Nel told analysts on Wednesday, 11 March 2026.

 Underground mining expansion remains unlikely for Harmony.

-"Given the lead time it takes to develop into an area, you will possibly only start mining there in about two to three years' time," Finance Director Boipelo Lekubo told Reuters.
+"Given the lead time it takes to develop into an area, you will possibly only start mining there in about two to three years' time," finance director Boipelo Lekubo said.
 "Who knows what the gold price will be then?"

 West Wits Mining launched South Africa's first new underground mine in 15 years last October.
 The Qala Shallows mine taps into the Witwatersrand basin, reputed to have produced about half of all the gold ever mined in the world.